dipjyoti1998/cowin-notifier/README.md

 # cowin-notifier
-This java based script notify when free slot available in your district
+This java springboot based script notify when free slot available in your district

 This can notify when slot available in one or more districts and It does not require otp so runs for infinite time until user stops.